brimoran/RDataViz/README.md

 ### R tips

-### Working with dates
+#### Working with dates

-You need to be explicit about date formats in R.  Use transform... as.Date to tell R to change a field in your dataframe to date format.
+You need to be explicit about date formats in R.  Use as.Date to tell R to change a field in your dataframe to a particular date format.

-#### DMY
+###### DMY

 e.g. date in format dd/mm/yyyy: